secretstartups/handbook/content/handbook/engineering/development/ops/verify/pipeline-execution/_index.md

 **Goals:**

-- Complete performance improvements for pipeline rendering.
+- Complete performance improvements for pipeline page rendering.
 This functionality is used frequently by developers and their productivity is impacted by poor performance.

 ##### Merge Trains